Close Menu

 Other important changes include CMS’s new authority to prohibit a provider from enrolling in Medicare for up to three years if the basis for its initial enrollment denial was the submission of false or misleading information in its application, and an extension of the reenrollment bar against previously excluded providers from three to up to 10 years.
 Furthermore, providers or suppliers that are revoked from Medicare for a second time may be prohibited from applying to re-enroll in the program for up to 20 years.

-We currently are advising clients regarding compliance with this new rule.
-Please let us know if you have concerns about your risk under this new rule or are interested in preparing or revising policies to comply with the new final rule.
+We currently are advising clients regarding compliance with the rules above.
+Please let us know if you have concerns about your risk under these rules or are interested in preparing or revising policies to comply with these rules.

 New Stark & AKS Rules Proposed by CMS & OIG